Best Endurance Ride Horse Breeds + Exactly What To Look For

 Criollo horse

 This horse breed is not as famous as the Arabians or the other breeds mentioned in this article.
-But they are worth mentioning because they have proven over and over again to be extremely good over long distances.
+But they are definitely worth mentioning because they have proven over and over again to be extremely good over long distances.

 But it doesn’t stop here.